Visual AI, computer vision, imaging and cameras, robotics & automation, depth sensing, forensic and expert image analysis, media cryptography

 One of the most complete resource texts on computer vision.
 Download a complimentary copy of the 500 page classic from the Embedded Vision Alliance or APRESS.

-This 653-page textbook edition in English from Springer-Verlag has also been translated into Chinese, and is updated with a comprehensive survey about deep learning, DNNs and RNNs.
+The classic 653-page textbook edition in English from Springer-Verlag has also been translated into Chinese, updated with a comprehensive survey of deep learning, DNNs, RNNs, and historical computer vision background.